SaifAlmaliki/Hirios/STRIPE_SETUP_GUIDE.md

-# Stripe Integration Setup Guide for EasyHire
+# Stripe Integration Setup Guide for Hirios

-This guide will help you complete the Stripe integration setup for your EasyHire application.
+This guide will help you complete the Stripe integration setup for your Hirios application.

 ## 🔧 Required Stripe Configuration